Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose overnight, coming within a point of 5780.
+The S&P 500 E-mini futures traded narrowly overnight, fluctuating from the 5850s into the 5860s.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.